Educational Requirements

 Bachelor's Degree:

-- A bachelor's degree in Dietetics, Food Science, Nutrition, or a related field is the first step.
-This provides a comprehensive understanding of nutritional science, biochemistry, and physiology.
+- A Bachelor's degree in Dietetics, Food Science, Nutrition, or a related field is the foundational requirement.

 -